 We’ve come a long way from those days thousands of years ago.
 When you select your own bow string lengths, you are participating in the sport of archery, which has an incredibly long and rich history.

-As any master archer can tell you, that, besides the bow itself with its limbs and risers and arrow rest, the bow string is the most important component of the entire tool.
+As any master archer can tell you, that, besides the bow itself with its limbs and risers and arrow rest, the bowstring is the most important component of the entire tool.
 In this article we gonna learn how to measure compound bow string length perfectly every time.

 Compound Bow Cables and Strings